| |

 with no ornamentation at all.
 The influence of such architects

-as Ludwig, Mies van der Rohe (1886 -1969) and Walter Gropius
+as Ludwig Mies van der Rohe (1886-1969) and Walter Gropius

-americana Tower (1952) in Mexico City, a high-rise building
+(1883-1969) became very powerful.
+The building of the Latinoamericana Tower (1952) in Mexico City, a high-rise building

 with glass facades, marked the historic district of the city and